dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

                     - 3a2.
 If the user denies twice, the app shows a dialog to tell the user to enable notifications permissions in the settings first
                     - 3a3.
 The app routes the user back to the previous screen

-5. **View and Add Friends**
+5. **Check Attendance**
     - **Overview**:
-        1. View Friends: The system must allow the user to view the friends they have added
+        1. Check Attendance: The system must allow the user to check themselves into the class to obtain their points (karma)
-        2. Add Friends: The system must allow the user to add friends
-        3. Delete Friends: The system must allow the user to delete friends
     - **Detailed Flow for Each Independent Scenario**:
-        1. **View Friends**:
+        1. **Check Attendance**:
-            - **Description**: The user can see their friends with their points
+            - **Description**: The user can check themselves in when they arrive at the classroom and the system will provide to the user points (karma)
-            - **Primary Actor(s)**: User (Student/Professor)
+            - **Primary actor(s)**: User (Student/Professor), Google Maps API
             - **Main success scenario**:
-                1. The user clicks on their Friend List
+                1. User clicks on the Check In button
-                2. The app displays all friends of the user on the screen together with their points
+                2. System will check that the user is in the right location within the allotted/right time
+                3. System grants user points (karma)
             - **Failure scenario(s)**:
                 - 2a.
-The user has no friends
+User is not in right location but within the allotted time
                     - 2a1.
-The app display a message to encourage the user to add more friends and compete with them
-        2. **Add Friends**:
-            - **Description**: The user can add new friends to their Friend List
-            - **Primary Actor(s)**: User (Student/Professor)
-            - **Main success scenario**:
-                1. The user clicks on the Add Friend button
-                2. The app prompts the user to enter the username of the new friend
-                3. Once the user enters the username and hits the Add button, the new friend will be added to and shown in the Friend List
-            - **Failure scenario(s)**:
-                - 2a.
-The user enters nothing for the username
-                    - 2a1.
-An error message is displayed telling the user that the username cannot be empty
-                    - 2a2.
-The app prompts the user to enter the username again
+A popup message will occur notifying the user that they are not in the right location of their class location
                 - 2b.
-The user enters a username that does not exist
+User is in the right location but not within the allotted time
                     - 2b1.
-An error message is displayed telling the user that the username does not exist
-                    - 2b2.
-The app prompts the user to check the spelling and re-enter the username
+A popup message will occur notifying the user that they are not within the right location neither are they within the allotted time
                 - 2c.
-The user enters illegal characters in the add friend box
+User is not in the right location neither are they within the allotted time
                     - 2c1.
-An error message is displayed telling the user that the username does not meet the criteria of the username naming convention
+A popup message will occur notifying the user that they are not within the right location neither are they within the allotted time
-                    - 2c2.
-The app prompts the user to enter a valid username
-        3. **Delete Friends**:
-            - **Description**: The user can delete their friends from the Friend List
-            - **Primary Actor(s)**: User (Student/Professor)
-            - **Main success scenario**:
-                1. The user selects (e.g. swipe or long press on) one friend
-                2. The app pops up a warning messaage for deleting the selected friend
-                3. If the user hits Confirm, the app removes the friend from the Friend List and the warning is dismissed
-            - **Failure scenario(s)**:
-                - 3a.
-The user hits Cancel or elsewhere
-                    - 3a1.
-The warning message is dismissed
-                    - 3a2.
-The app routes the user back to the original screen and does not delete the friend

 ### **3.4.
 Screen Mockups**
 N/A